Idle Hands: Plot

-The hand then scalps the band's lead singer and causes a panic.
+The hand then scalps the band's lead singer, causing a panic.
 Molly and her friend Tanya escape through the vents.
-They attempt to go through a fan, which they have stopped with Tanya's shoe, but Tanya gets hung on the rope, Molly tries to pull Tanya off the fan and Anton's hand ends up removing Tanya's shoe, allowing her to be pulled to her death in the fan.
-Molly then runs into the art room, causing her to get knocked out.
-Anton enters and fights with the hand while it is inside a puppet but it escapes to the auto shop, where Molly is strapped to a car in her bra and panties, being raised toward the ceiling.
+They attempt to go through a fan, which they stop with Tanya's shoe, but Tanya gets caught on the rope.
+Molly tries to pull Tanya off the fan, and Anton's hand ends up removing Tanya's shoe, allowing her to be pulled to her death in the fan.
+Molly then runs into the art room, knocking her out.
+Anton enters and fights with the hand while it is inside a puppet, but it escapes to the auto shop, where Molly is strapped to a car in her bra and panties, being raised toward the ceiling.
 Anton, Mick, and Pnub fight with the hand over the controls.
-Mick finds a mechanic's bong and he and Pnub smoke "for strength".
-Anton blows some smoke into the hand (still inside a hand-puppet) until it drops the controls and they save Molly.
+Mick finds a mechanic's bong, and he and Pnub smoke "for strength".
+Anton blows some smoke into the hand (still inside a hand puppet) until it drops the controls, and they save Molly.
 Debi throws a ritual knife into the hand, stopping it in a puff of smoke and fire.
 She and Randy take off for "ritualistic sex."
-Anton releases Molly from the top of the car, they go under the car and start making out.
+Anton releases Molly from the top of the car, and they go under the car and start making out.
 In the process of lighting the bong for Mick, Pnub accidentally hits the controls for the car, and Anton is crushed by the car.

-In the film's conclusion, Anton is in a body-cast in the hospital, having given up heaven to stay with Molly, and Mick and Pnub are now his Guardian angels.
+In the film's conclusion, Anton is in a body cast in the hospital, having given up heaven to stay with Molly, and Mick and Pnub are now his Guardian Angels.
 When he is left alone in his room, Anton looks up and sees the message "I am under the bed" written on the ceiling.
-As Anton screams, Mick and Pnub walk down the hall, pondering if they should tell Anton they were the ones that wrote the message, but decide against it, laughing.
+Mick and Pnub walk down the hall, pondering whether to tell Anton they were the ones who wrote the message, but decide against it, laughing.